nuxt/website-v2/content/en/guides/directory-structure/content.md

 ### Extend Markdown Parsing

 Originally markdown does not support highlighting lines inside codeblock nor filenames.
-However, this module allows it with its own custom syntax.
+The content module allows it with its own custom syntax.
 Line numbers are added to the pre tag in data-line attributes and the filename will be converted to a span with a filename class, so you can style it.

 ➡️ See the [content module docs](https://content.nuxtjs.org/writing#codeblocks) for more details